x3ro/websocket-tty/README.md

+## How to use?

+Clone, run `go get` (because we depend on go.net/websocket) and then `go run main.go -path initial/working/directory`.
+You can now send websocket messages to `http://localhost:8080/exec`, according to the protocol defined below.

 ## How are commands executed?

 They're executed using `exec.Command`, wrapped into a `bash -c 'your command'` invocation.
 This allows you to do bash stuff like `touch bar && cat foo > bar`.